erjosito/whoami/api/README.md

 * `/api/ioperf`: runs a quick performance check on the file system.
 It takes these parameters: `file` (default "/tmp/iotest"), `size` (default 128, in MB), `writeblocksize` (default 128, in KB) and `readblocksize` (default 8, in KB)
 * `/api/sqlsrcipinit`: the previous endpoints do not modify the database.
 If you want to modify the database, you need first to create a table with this endpoint
 * `/api/sqlsrciplog`: this endpoint will create a new record in the table created with the previous endpoint (`sqlsrcipinit`) with a timestamp and the source IP address as seen by the database.
+* `/api/akvsecret`: this endpoint will try to retrieve a secret from an Azure Key Vault.
+It requires the parameters `akvname` and `akvsecret`.

 The container requires these environment variables :